-With the continuing pandemic and its associated fallout, 2021 has provided another challenging year for managing your investments.
+With volatility on the rise this year, 2022 has provided another challenging year for managing your investments.
 Fortunately, when uncertainty and volatility arrive, opportunity always comes along with it—if you’re prepared to act.

 In this case, here are two opportunities to turn today’s market volatility into a better end result.